 We note here that our sign conventions for the unit normal vector $\b n$ and curvature $\kappa = \div\b n$ are such that $\kappa < 0$ at concave portions of the domain boundary, and $\kappa > 0$ at convex portions of the domain boundary.
 This sign convention and interpretation of convexity carries over to travelling fronts $u(\b r, t)=u_c$ inside the domain by interpreting regions where $u>u_c$ as occupied, and regions where $u<u_c$ as empty.
-With this convention, inward-moving circular fronts of the two-dimensional Fisher--KPP model have negative curvature, and outward-moving circular fronts have positive curvature.
+With this convention, inward-moving circular fronts of the models $F(u)$ we consider have negative curvature, and outward-moving circular fronts have positive curvature.

-The expression $v(\kappa)$ in Eq.~\eqref{v} matches the asymptotic expression~\eqref{v-asymptotic} from singular perturbation theory if $w$ is the speed $c$ of the travelling wave in the corresponding one-dimensional problem on an infinite domain with appropriate boundary conditions~\cite{tyson-keener-1988,volpert-petrovskii-2009}.
+The expression $v(\kappa)$ in Eq.~\eqref{v} matches the asymptotic expression~\eqref{v-asymptotic} from singular perturbation theory if $w$ is the speed $c$ of the travelling wave in the corresponding one-dimensional problem on an infinite domain, when such waves exist~\cite{tyson-keener-1988,lewis-kareiva-1993,volpert-petrovskii-2009}.
 The relationship between $w$ and $c$ can be assessed by comparing Eq.~\eqref{vn} with the speed of travelling fronts in 1D, given from Eq.~\eqref{v-levelset} by